realAkshaj/CS441-HW2/README.md

 Implementation of Positional Embeddings and training a model based on those embeddings using Spark's parallelization capabilities

 Video Link: https://youtu.be/I5n2vQx3BoI
-The video explains the deployment of Hadoop application in the AWS EMR Cluster and the project structure
+The video explains the deployment of Spark application in the AWS EMR Cluster and the project structure

 ### Environment
 ```